poult-lab/daily-word/english_words_ learning.md

 Pilling grade evaluation of fabric is an important index to assess fabric quality.

 'to become covered in very small balls of fibre'

-32.fuzz /fʌz/

-[n] "short soft fine hair or fur that covers sth, especially a person's face or arms" -down-